 Pierre Colas Memorial Fellowship

-The Department of Anthropology and the College of Arts & Sciences established the Pierre Colas Memorial Fellowship in 2009 to honor the memory of the late Professor Pierre Colas.
+To honor the memory of Professor Pierre Colas the Department of Anthropology and the College of Arts & Sciences established the Pierre Colas Memorial Fellowship in 2009 to honor the memory of the late Professor Pierre Colas.
 The Fellowship supports two indigenous students from Latin America, so they may pursue their Ph.D. in anthropology.
 The Fellowship provides tuition, a generous annual stipend, and health insurance for six years.
-We have been fortunate to have two excellent scholars from Guatemala as the Pierre Colas Memorial Fellows: Carmelina Espantzay Serech and Iyaxel Cjoti Ren.
+We have been fortunate to have two excellent scholars from Guatemala as the Pierre Colas Memorial Fellows: Carmelina Espantzay Serech and Iyaxel Cojti Ren.
 You can read about their research projects below.

 Carmelina Espantzay Serech: Ethnicity, Gender and Political Participation: Aspirations and Strategies of Mayan Women in the Highlands of Guatemala to Access Spaces of Power